-(A16) Can I / can my son bring his mobile phone to school?
+(A16) Can my son bring his mobile phone to school?

-- CHS allows students to bring their mobile phone to school as a mean for contacting their family.
-However, lower levels (Level 1 and 2) students must lock away their phones (through a structured process) until the end of the timetabled lessons, so as to ensure they stay focused on lessons and make good use of their time during breaks.
+- CHS allows students to bring their mobile phones to school as a means for contacting their family.
+However, lower level (Levels 1 and 2) students must lock away their phones (through a structured process) until the end of the timetabled lessons, so as to ensure they stay focused on lessons and make good use of their time during breaks.

 - Upper level students are not required to lock away their phones, but are expected to be disciplined and keep their phones during lessons.

-(A17) Do I / does my son need to buy a laptop/mobile devices as part of school programme when he joins CHS?
+(A17) Does my son need to buy a laptop/mobile devices as part of school programme when he joins CHS?